vdbg/hubibot/README.md

 * `ADMIN`: can use the same commands as `access_level: SECURITY`, and also admin commands e.g., `/users`, `/groups`, `/refresh`, `/exit`.
 In addition some commands have more detailed output (e.g., `/list`, `/status`).

 A user can only belong to one user group, but a device can belong to multiple device groups and a device group can be referenced by multiple user groups.

+## Device name resolution

+For all commands taking in device names (such as : `/on name of device`), the app will:

+1. Split the input using the `hubitat:device_name_separator` setting in `config.yaml` and remove all leading/trailing spaces.
+  For example, "  office light,   bedroom  " becomes "office light", "bedroom"
+2. Look for these in the list of devices Hubitat exposes through MakerAPI that are accessible to the current user (see previous section).
+  If the `hubitat:case_insensitive` setting in `config.yaml` is set to `true`, then the case doesn't need to match.
+  For example "office light" will be resolved to "Office Light"
+3. For devices not found in previous step, the transforms in the `hubitat:aliases:device` setting in `config.yaml` are tried in order.
+  For example, the app will transform "bedroom" to "bedroom light" and look for that name
+4. If there are entries that still could not be found, the entire name resolution process fails.

 ## Troubleshooting